Dining In 1 minute 16 October 2025

 · Reheat the soup and build the dish.

-This recipe is a simplified ‘cook-at-home’ version of a dish currently on the menu at Upstairs by Tom Shepherd.
+This recipe is a simplified ‘cook-at-home’ version of a dish that has featured on the menu at Upstairs by Tom Shepherd.

 The modern British menus take on a tasting format and are accompanied by either a wine flight or some great quality wines by the glass.
 Cooking is confident yet restrained, and dishes have well-conceived flavour combinations and are beautifully and colourfully presented.
 The cheerful young team further add to the atmosphere, which is contented and relaxed.